Towards Foundation Models for Experimental Readout Systems Combining Discrete and Continuous Data: Analysis and Results

-As shown in previous works \cite{birk2024omnijet,mikuni2024omnilearn}, the flexible structure of transformer backbones supports various downstream tasks (primarily fast simulation and reconstruction tasks such as PID).
-In what follows, we show the performance of our model, in which we fine-tune our backbone structure (essentially all transformer blocks) from a generative procedure, to one of sequence-level classification.
-Specifically, we classify if charged tracks originate from pions or kaons within our detector.
-We also show that fine-tuning our models from generation to classification provides inherent speed ups in convergence, along with slight performance increases.
-Fig. \ref{fig:classification_performance} (a) shows the performance of our model in terms of separation power at 3 Gev/c (top), and 6 Gev/c (bottom) and various values of the polar angle.
+We classify if charged tracks (sequence level) originate from pions or kaons within our detector, and show that fine-tuning our models from generation to classification provides inherent speed ups in convergence, along with slight performance increases.
+In the case of class conditional models using a MoE, we show that fine-tuning still remains valid in which we initialize the weights of the standard FFNNs as the average of the experts.
+While it is possible to directly use a MoE within models performing reconstruction tasks, our initial performance estimates show that the additional computation is not needed and this is left for future studies.
+Fig. \ref{fig:classification_performance} (a) shows the performance of our model in terms of separation power (the number of standard deviations separating the two latent distributions) at 3 Gev/c (top), and 6 Gev/c (bottom) at various values of the polar angle.
 We also provide performance comparisons using the NF models from \cite{giroux2025generativemodelsfastsimulation}, and the DLL method devised in \cite{fanelli2024deep}.
 The average separation power over the polar angle is reported in the legends.
-Fig. \ref{fig:classification_performance} (b) shows the accuracy of our model integrated over the phase-space as a function of training iteration (number of batches), for both fine-tuned and models trained from scratch.
+Fig. \ref{fig:classification_performance} (b) shows the accuracy of our model integrated over the phase-space as a function of training iteration (number of batches), for both fine-tuned and models trained from scratch. \textit{Fine-tuned} refers to models initialized with the weights of an independently trained generative model (\textit{e.g.}, one trained solely on pions or kaons), while \textit{from MoE} refers to models initialized from a multi-expert (four experts) architecture.